modular/modular/KGEN/docs/public/programming-manual.md

 Mojo types do not get default constructors, move constructors, memberwise initializers or anything else by default, so it is impossible to create an instance of this `NoInstances` type.
-In order to get them you need to define an `__init__` method or use a decorator that synthesizes an initializer.
-As shown, these types can be useful as "namespaces", because you can refer to static members like `NoInstances.my_int` or `NoInstances.print_hello()` even though you cannot instantiate an instance of the type.
+In order to get them, you need to define an `__init__` method or use a decorator that synthesizes an initializer.
+As shown, these types can be useful as "namespaces" because you can refer to static members like `NoInstances.my_int` or `NoInstances.print_hello()` even though you cannot instantiate an instance of the type.

 ### Non-movable and non-copyable types

-If we take a step up the ladder of sophistication, you’ll get to types that can be instantiated, but once so they are pinned to an address in memory and cannot be implicitly moved or copied.
-This can be useful to implement types like atomic operations (e.g. `std::atomic` in C++) or other types where the memory address of the value is its identity and critical to its purpose:
+If we take a step up the ladder of sophistication, we’ll get to types that can be instantiated, but once they are pinned to an address in memory and cannot be implicitly moved or copied.
+This can be useful to implement types like atomic operations (e.g., `std::atomic` in C++) or other types where the memory address of the value is its identity and critical to its purpose:

 ```mojo